kevinrue/bioconductor-website-next/posts/how-to-add-a-search-bar.md

 As a general workflow:

 - Add a static version of the component.
-- Handle user input in the component.
+- Capture user inputs in the component.
-- Update other components in the page given the updated state of the page.
+- Update other components in the page.
-- Add logic to manage unexpected input values.
+- Add logic to manage invalid input values.

 ## Import the component